swinton/starrify/README.md

 # TODO

-* Use in conjunction with the Spotify AppleScript dictionary to grab what's currently playing, and star it using an [Alfred](http://www.alfredapp.com/) keyboard shortcut.
+* <del>Use in conjunction with the Spotify AppleScript dictionary to grab what's currently playing, and star it using an [Alfred](http://www.alfredapp.com/) keyboard shortcut.</del>

 # Contact